How Did This Roof Get So Bad?

 What’s the Best Roof Installation Method for My Facility?

-Roof structure, intended facility use, climate and budget all play a part in selecting a single-ply system and method of installation.
+Roof structure, intended facility use, climate and budget all play a part in selecting a roofing system and method of installation.
 At North American Roofing, we carefully analyze all aspects to determine the type of membrane and installation method best suited for your specific facility.
 We install all major brands of single-ply systems, and no matter what type of installation method we use, we make it a point not to interfere with your day-to-day business routine.
-Not all installation methods are suitable for all types of single-ply roofing systems, so a reputable roofing contractor must be involved in the scope designing process.
+Not all installation methods are suitable for all types of roofing systems, so a reputable roofing contractor must be involved in the scope designing process.